-If you die before retirement benefits begin, have five years of vesting service, and are married for at least one year when you die, your spouse will receive a survivor benefit from the Plan.
+If you die before retirement benefits begin, have five years of vesting service, and were continuously married during the 12-month period immediately preceding your date of death, your spouse will receive a survivor benefit from the Plan.
 Your spouse is eligible for this benefit even if you are no longer in Union Pacific employment when you die as long as you were vested in your benefit when you left.